 Nippon Shinyaku (Japan) and NS-Pharma have conducted clinical trials with PMOs for exon 53 skipping (viltolarsen) in Japan and in ambulatory patients in the USA.
 After 24 weeks of treatment with high doses (40 and 80 mg/kg) up to 5% dystrophin was observed in a muscle biopsy.
 NS-Pharma Received FDA approval for viltolarsen August 2020 and approval by the Japanese Ministry for Health, Labour and Welfare in March 2021.

 Wave is performing clinical trials with WVE-N351, an ASO with better bioavailability than the PMO chemistry.

-NS-Pharma is preparing for a clinical trial with NS-089, a PMO targeting exon 44.
+NS-Pharma has initiated a clinical trial with NS-089 in Japan.
+This is a PMO targeting exon 44.